Sir Donald Bradman was the greatest batsman in the history of cricket

 The South Australian Cricket Association is now the custodian of the collection in conjunction with the Premier’s Department, State Library and the Bradman family.
 The State Library retains Bradman archival materials.

-The Bradman Collection is open Monday to Saturday, 9am-4pm.
+The Bradman Collection is open everyday, 9am-4pm, except for event days and Christmas Day.
 All patrons are required to provide contact details including full name and contact number at Concierge prior to admission.